GIB (Ginsberg's Intelligent Bridge Player) 6.2

 Matthew L. Ginsberg is an American who went to university in Oxford.
 Matt was a regular player on the English tournament scene during his university days (1977-1983).
 He captained the Oxford team twice, beating Cambridge both times (1979 and 1980).
 He also reached the last eight of both Crockford' s and the Gold Cup during that period.
 He is a professor of Artificial Intelligence at the University of Oregon.

-"When I returned to the States in 1983," relates Matt.
+"When I returned to the States in 1983," relates Matt (from 1999).
 "I gradually played less and less as other commitments took over (I was building a stunt plane, for example).
 I gave up the game completely around 1987, playing only very intermittently until I started working on GIB in 1994.
 I was about to tum 40, and wanted to work on something very different from the research I had been doing.
 Computer bridge seemed an interesting challenge, since the existing programs were so awful and I had a variety of ideas about how to make them better.
 So GIB was born."

-"GIB first became somewhat functional as a bridge player in early 1997," says Matt.
+"GIB first became somewhat functional as a bridge player in early 1997," says Matt (1999).
 "I made the mistake then of agreeing to participate in that year's World Computer Championships.
 The code wasn't debugged, and we did terribly.
 The bugs were fixed a month later, and GIB was clearly the strongest computer bridge program in the world.
 It went on to win the 1998 World Computer Championships easily, and finished twelfth in its much-publicized participation in the Par Contest in Lille in the same year.

 "GIB conntinues to improve.
 We have a new card-play algorithm that should improve that aspect of its performance considerably.
 Indeed, I expect GIB to be the best card player (human or machine) in the world once the algorithm is fully implemented.
 We are also making solid progress on the bidding, as the bidding database has been substantially simplified and we are now extending it to include a variety of new treatments.
 The result of these changes should be to make it much more robust in general.
 On balance, I think we have found bidding to be much more difficult than card play, because card play can be solved analytically.
 (I have never told GIB about finesses, squeezes, etc. It figures it all out on its own.
 Bidding, however, is a language, which means that you need to tell the computer what the various sequences mean.
 This is particularly challenging in today's environment, where bidding is so competitive."

 GIB is only available for Windows.
-Upgrade to 6.20 is free.

-but can be run with a Windows emulator, Virtual PC.
+but can be run with a suitable Windows emulator,